ice-csic-astroexotic/ML-Poppyns/README.md

 ## Citation

-If you use ML-Poppyns in your research, please reference the repository [website](https://github.com/ice-csic-astroexotic/ML-Poppyns) and the following publications:
+If you use ML-Poppyns in your research, we kindly ask you to:

+* Cite the following publications in the text:

   * Analyzing the Galactic Pulsar Distribution with Machine Learning, [Ronchi et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...916..100R/abstract)

   * Isolated Pulsar Population Synthesis with Simulation-based Inference, [Graber et al. 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...968...16G/abstract)

   * Radio pulsar population synthesis with consistent flux measurements using simulation-based inference, [Pardo-Araujo et al. 2025](https://ui.adsabs.harvard.edu/abs/2025A%26A...696A.114P/abstract)

+* Add the following sentence in the acknowledgment section of your publication:
+"ML-Poppyns has been funded by the European Research Council via the ERC Consolidator grant 'MAGNESIA' (No. 817661; PI: N. Rea)."

 ## Contacts

-If you encounter any issues or have questions, please feel free to email us:
+If you encounter any issues or have questions, please feel free to email us at ml-poppyns@ice.csis.es.

-* Vanessa Graber (Vanessa.Graber@rhul.ac.uk)
-* Celsa Pardo Araujo (pardo@ices.csic.es)
-* Michele Ronchi (ronchi@astron.nl)